-Pregnant Meghan hails ‘healing’ power of yoga as royal couple visit Bondi Beach
+Duke and Duchess of Sussex join mental health discussion at Bondi Beach

 -

-Pregnant Meghan hails ‘healing’ power of yoga as royal couple visit Bondi Beach

-The Duchess of Sussex woke up at 4.30am to do yoga and told a group at Bondi Beach it was “so good for healing your mind”.
+Duke and Duchess of Sussex join mental health discussion at Bondi Beach

-Meghan and Harry visited the famous beach for Fluro Friday, a session aimed at encouraging discussion around mental health which included an “anti-bad vibes” circle and yoga practice.
+The Duke and Duchess of Sussex have paid a visit to the world-famous Bondi Beach to take part in Fluro Friday, a session aimed at encouraging discussion around mental health which included an “anti-bad vibes” circle and yoga practice.

-The couple arrived to cheers at 8.30am, with Meghan wearing a stripy maxi dress by Martin Grant and Harry a blue shirt and chinos.

-They were both presented with leis – a pink garland for Meghan and a blue one for Harry – and both took their shoes off before walking along the beach.
+While the couple donned bright leis they opted for less neon than the other assembled members, and while Harry was offered the chance to swap his shirt and trousers for a wetsuit and try his hand at surfing, he declined.

+Instead the couple took part in a group discussion, and Meghan revealed she had been up since 4.30am, rising early to do some yoga and telling those assembled that it is “so good for healing your mind”.

-Charlotte Connell, 35, was at the beach with her son Finn and said the duchess had been suffering from the “double whammy” of jet lag and pregnancy.
+Charlotte Connell, 35, was at the beach with her son Finn and said the duchess had told her that she was suffering from the "double whammy" of jet lag and pregnancy.

 Mrs Connell, who is 23 weeks pregnant, said: “Meghan told me that pregnancy was like having jet lag.